-20 years later: murder of Dayton police officer remains unsolved
+20 years later: Murder of Dayton police officer remains unsolved

 Two decades-worth of November 1sts have come and gone, and they’ve taken a toll.
 “Physically, relationship-wise, financially, the emotional toll is the greatest.”

 2 NEWS covered the case in 1999, and the vigils, and the anniversaries.
-The murder of a Dayton police officer has outlasted many of Brame’s brothers and sisters tasked with solving it.
+The murder of the Dayton police officer has outlasted many of Brame’s brothers and sisters tasked with solving it.

 Cold case Detective Patty Tackett says, “There’s been a lot of legwork on this case.
 And a lot of disappointed detectives.”